Biaogo/neko-repository/README.md

 # Welcome to Neko Repository

-This is a custom Arch Linux repository maintained by the Neko project.

 ## Adding the Repository

 To add the Neko repository to your system, append the following to your `/etc/pacman.conf`: